 Intangible assets include intellectual property purchased from West Harbor Technologies, LLC for \$1.3 million, including transaction costs of \$0.1 million, in January 2020.
-The intangible asset has an estimated useful life of 3 years, and we recorded amortization charges of \$0.1 million and \$0.2 million for the three and six months ended June 30, 2022, respectively, and \$0.1 million and \$0.2 million for the three and six months ended June 30, 2021, respectively, which are recognized as selling, general, and administrative expense in the condensed consolidated statements of operations and comprehensive loss.
+The intangible asset has an estimated useful life of 3 years, and we recorded amortization charges of \$0.1 million and \$0.3 million for the three and nine months ended September 30, 2022, respectively, and \$0.1 million and \$0.3 million for the three and nine months ended September 30, 2021, respectively, and administrative expense in the condensed consolidated statements of operations and comprehensive loss.